-Municipality as Tax For administrative ease, all taxes imposed (e.g., municipal, school, regional district, etc) on a particular property are collected by one entity.
+Municipality as Tax Collector For administrative ease, all taxes imposed (e.g., municipal, school, regional district, etc.) on a particular property are collected by one entity.
 For properties within rural areas, the Province, through the Surveyor of Taxes, collects taxes on behalf of all public authorities.
 For properties within municipal boundaries, the municipality takes on this collection role.

-The amount of taxes collected by municipalities on behalf of other taxing jurisdictions can be significant.
-In some cases, almost half of the overall tax bill for a property within a municipality can be for nonmunicipal use.
-Amounts imposed by the municipality are generally due to the taxing jurisdiction shortly after the tax due date even if the municipality has not collected the tax from the taxpayer.
+The amount of taxes collected by municipalities on behalf of other public authorities can be significant.
+In some cases, almost half of the overall tax bill for a property within a municipality can be for other authorities for non-municipal use.

+Amounts being collected by the municipality for other authorities usually must be paid to that authority shortly after the tax due date, even if the municipality has not yet collected the tax from the taxpayer.
 There are some exceptions to this general rule, most notably with respect to school taxes levied on behalf of the Province.
 For school taxes, a municipality may choose to defer payment for school taxes uncollected at year-end.

-Home Owner Grants

-A Homeowner Grant program introduced in 1957 offers grants to owner-occupiers of residential properties to offset part of their school property tax burden.
+Home Owner Grants A Homeowner Grant program introduced in 1957 offers grants to owneroccupiers of residential properties to offset part of their school property tax burden.
 In practice, the grants are paid by the Province directly to the tax collector on behalf of the property owners and are applied to school taxes first, then to municipal or other taxes.
-The Homeowner Grant threshold is currently \$1.65 million (2018).
+The Homeowner Grant threshold is currently \$1.975 million (2022).
 If the residential value or partitioned value of a property is over the threshold, the grant amount is reduced by \$5 for each \$1,000 of value over the threshold.
 The threshold is reviewed each year as part of the provincial budget process.

-Fact Sheet #11: Taxation Page 3 of 4 The Homeowner Grant amounts are:
+The Homeowner Grant amounts are: